Jocelyn Monroe: Research and career

 After earning her doctorate Monroe was made Pappalardo Fellow at the Massachusetts Institute of Technology (MIT), and was promoted to Assistant Professor soon after.
 At MIT, Monroe joined the Sudbury Neutrino Observatory where she looked for exotic particles in solar neutrino oscillations.
 After completing her postdoctoral research, Monroe joined the MiniCLEAN and Dark Matter Time Projection Chamber (DMTPC) experiments to detect dark matter particle interactions.
 Whilst at MIT she taught physics to Dianna Cowern.

 In 2011 Monroe moved to the United Kingdom, where she joined Royal Holloway, University of London.
 Here she founded the Dark Matter research group, in which she specialises in the direct detection of dark matter.
 Direct detection means that experiments record dark matter particles scattering off atomic nuclei.
-She has worked with the DEAP-3600 (Dark matter Experiment using Argon Pulse-shape discrimination) at SNOLAB and the DarkSide-20k experiment in the Laboratori Nazionali del Gran Sasso.
+She has worked with the DEAP-3600 (Dark matter Experiment using Argon Pulse-shape discrimination) at SNOLAB and is now the deputy Spokesperson (scientific leader) of the DarkSide-20k experiment in the Laboratori Nazionali del Gran Sasso.
 DarkSide-20k is proposed to be the world's largest dark matter detector, and will use silicon-based detectors to look for the light emitted by dark matter interactions with argon.
+Monroe leads the dark matter search on QUEST-DMC, a novel experiment using superfluid Helium-3 to search for dark matter which was featured in the 2024 Royal Society Summer Science Exhibition.

 As part of her work on dark matter detectors, Monroe works on new strategies to detect the dark matter wind.
 As planet Earth moves through dark matter in the galaxy it should create a wind of dark matter particles that can be easily differentiated from the terrestrial background.
-She has developed tetrafluorethane-based detectors(DMTPC) with silicon readout for the first demonstration of particle tracking in the low-energy regime relevant for dark matter and geo-neutrino searches.
+She has developed tetrafluoromethane-based detectors(DMTPC) with silicon readout for the first demonstration of particle tracking in the low-energy regime relevant for dark matter and geo-neutrino searches.
 Ultimately Monroe looks to develop a kilotonne observatory for dark matter and neutrino physics.
-Such an observatory could observe the geoneutrinos created by potassium decay in the earth's core.
+Such an observatory could observe the geoneutrinos created by potassium decay in the Earth's core.

 In 2013 Monroe became the first woman appointed Professor of Physics at Royal Holloway, University of London.
+In 2023 Monroe was appointed Professor of Physics at the University of Oxford.